circleci/circleci-docs/jekyll/_docs/npm-continuous-deployment.md

 ---
 layout: classic-docs
 title: "Continuous deployment with npm"
-short-title: "npm publish from CircleCI"
-description: "How to configure CircleCI to publish packages to npm automatically"
+description: "How to configure CircleCI to publish packages to npmjs.org automatically"
 ---

-Publishing to npm from CircleCI makes it easy for project collaborators to publish new versions of your package in a consistent and predictable way.
+Setting up CircleCI to publish packages to the npm registry makes it easy for project collaborators to release new package versions in a consistent and predictable way.

 1. Obtain the npm authToken for the account that you wish to use to publish the package.